moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_lakesearch/index.md

 ### **GET requests**

-GET APIs is generally used to retrive the information without the body.
+GET APIs is generally used to retrieve the information without the body.
 All LakeSearch GET APIs that require a body can be submitted as POST requests.

 ```yaml
 GET https://dataos-training.dataos.app/lakesearch/public:pals/api/v2/index/customer/keywords?word=master